 2. Willem de Kooning

-This Dutch-American abstract expressionist turned to abstractions in the 1940s when, unable to afford oil paints and painting tools, he turned to painting black and white abstractions.
+This Dutch-American abstract expressionist turned to abstractions in the 1940s when unable to afford oil paints and painting tools, he turned to paint black and white abstractions.

 He is famous for his ‘woman series’ that started in the 1950s.

 To learn more about Willem de Kooning, we recommend checking out this video by Phaidon:

 3. Jackson Pollock

 The greatest of all the action painters was Jackson Pollock.

 He is famous for his dripping technique where he would splash and drip paint onto a canvas placed on the floor.